-During these arthroscopic procedures, a YRMC orthopaedic surgeon inserts a small camera – an arthroscope – into the knee or shoulder.
-The arthroscope sends the image to a television monitor which allows the orthopaedic surgeon to see the knee or shoulder in great detail.
+During these arthroscopic procedures, a YRMC orthopedic surgeon inserts a small camera – an arthroscope – into the knee or shoulder.
+The arthroscope sends the image to a television monitor which allows the orthopedic surgeon to see the knee or shoulder in great detail.
 The surgeon then uses small surgical instruments to remove or repair damaged tissue.

 While recovery times vary, most people can resume daily activities a few days after arthroscopy and, in some cases, return to athletic activities in a few weeks.

 Knee replacement surgery – also called total knee arthroplasty – can relieve pain and help people become more active.
-During total knee replacement, a YRMC orthopaedic surgeon removes damaged bone and cartilage from the surface of the knee joint.
+During total knee replacement, a YRMC orthopedic surgeon removes damaged bone and cartilage from the surface of the knee joint.
 This is then replaced with a state-of-the-art artificial joint.
-Before the surgery ends, the orthopaedic surgeon tests the new knee to ensure it operates correctly.
+Before the surgery ends, the orthopedic surgeon tests the new knee to ensure it operates correctly.

 Therapy is important for optimal recovery from knee replacement surgery.
 YRMC’s Physical Rehabilitation Services